Drunk Driving Regulations: How Effective Are They?Updated Dec. 25, 2020

 Tough alcohol laws save lives

 The correlation between the implementation of tougher alcohol laws and the decline in national drunk driving deaths is not a coincidence.
-For evidence that tougher laws save lives, we need only look to the relationship between anti-drunk driving measures and the number of drunk driving deaths in individual states.
+For evidence that tougher laws save lives, we need only look at the relationship between anti-drunk driving measures and the number of drunk driving deaths in individual states.
 Despite the Minimum Legal Drinking Age (MLDA) and the BAC limit for drivers being nationally enforced laws, there is still a great deal of variance between individual states in drunk driving fatality rates.

 In 2017, the national average number of drunk driving deaths per 100,000 people was 3.4.
 From state to state, the death rate varied from as low as 1.5 (New York) to as high as 7.6 (Wyoming).
 Why such a significant difference?